jess-sys/22Docs/docs/csfml.rst

 	If you want to add two or more parameters, simply separate them using pipes (see example below).

-:param settings: :c::type:`sfContextSettings` * : Those are advanced render settings you can add.
+:param settings: :c:type:`sfContextSettings` * : Those are advanced render settings you can add.
 NULL to use default values.

 .. c:function:: sfRenderWindow *sfRenderWindow_createUnicode(sfVideoMode mode, const sfUint32 *title, sfUint32 style, const sfContextSettings *settings)